jasonwbarnett/terraform-registry-proxy/README.md

 artifact storage and the Caddy web server for our examples as well, but any web server or artifact storage should work.

+These diagrams are not intended to be recommendations for specific architectures but simply showing you examples of possible ways to set it up to make it easier to get familiar with how it works.

 ### Without external artifact storage

 ![with artifact storage](/docs/diagrams/without-artifact-storage.drawio.png?raw=true)